We held an intercultural exchange event ~🌺Vietnam edition🌺~!

-the fourth " Intercultural Exchange Meeting (Vietnam Edition) Hataraku PJ Simply put, the Hataraku Project is the name of a group that discusses internal systems and works to create an environment that is easy for employees to work in.
-(Please see the blog below for details on our main activities.)
+Simply put, the Hataraku Project is the name of a group that discusses internal systems and works to create a more employee-friendly work environment.
+(For details on our main activities, please see the blog below.)

-Held during lunch breaks, the events promote cultural understanding through quizzes and serve iconic snacks from each country.
+Held during lunchtime, the event includes quizzes to foster cultural understanding and offers iconic snacks from each country.

 Past events can be found here ▼

-We held a cross-cultural exchange session ~🍛India edition🍛~!
+We held an intercultural exchange event ~🍛India edition🍛~!

 Vietnam Edition: What it was like on the day🌺